efrenltt24/visualization/02_activities/assignments/assignment_2.md

     - Explain (with reference to material covered up to date, along with readings and other scholarly sources, as needed) why you classified that visualization the way you did.

       ```

+      Good Visualization Analysis
+      The selected visualization is a bubble chart that shows information about the world’s most visited websites.
+This chart successfully conveys the size of different websites’ audiences while also incorporating a smaller bar chart to highlight the categories of online traffic.From the visualization, we learn that a few websites receive an overwhelming share of global internet traffic.
+The top three websites—Google, YouTube, and Facebook - attract 152 billion visits per month.
+The visualization also provides understandings into industry trends, showing how online activity has increased.
+This visualization makes it easy to interpret and engaging for the audience Several key principles confirm this:
+      1. Aesthetic: it is visually appealing, with an engaging design that captures the audience’s attention.
+      2. Substantive: The data is presented without distortion, ensuring that viewers can trust the insights drawn from the chart.
+      3. Perceptual: The use of a bubble chart allows viewers to quickly grasp the key message.
+The additional bar chart enhances clarity by breaking down industry-specific trends.
+      4. Cognitive Load: The visualization avoids unnecessary complexity.
+It presents all relevant information, allows for easy comparison.
+      5. Gestalt Principles
+            A.	Proximity & Similarity – Websites of the same industry are grouped together, making trends easy to spot.
+            B.	Continuity – The layout naturally guides the viewer’s eyes across the information.
+            C.	Closure & Enclosure – The bubble chart format helps form logical groupings.
+            D.	Connection – The supporting bar chart strengthens the analysis by linking website rankings to industry categories.
+      6. Four conventions of data
+            A.	2D Image: The flat visualization ensures readability.
+            B.	Clean Layout: The layout is simple, reducing distractions.
+            C.	Geometric Shapes & Lines: The use of bubbles and bars makes the data easy to compare.
+            D.	Data Source Inclusion: The source is clearly referenced.

+      Bad Visualization Analysis
+      visualization is a bar chart ranking countries by the number of serial killers, with a map that doesn’t have a clear context.
+This visualization is a bad example because it misrepresents data, creates confusion, and violates key design principles. choosing a better chart type, and improving context, it could be changed into a more accurate visualization.
+      1. Misleading Representation of Data: The chart presents the absolute number of serial killers per country without accounting for population size.
+Larger countries, like the United States shows to have more serial killers, but this is misleading because the USA has a larger population therefore will have more cases.
+      2. Lack of Clarity in the Map: The map does not complement the bar chart, and it is unclear.
+There are no legends or explanations.
+This makes it difficult to interpret the information.

+      Bad Visualization
+      1. Cognitive Load
+            A.	Difficult to process information due to the misleading use of absolute values instead of proportional data.
+      2. Gestalt Principles
+            A.	Proximity & Similarity – The bar chart and the map do not seem to be related
+            B.	Enclosure – The elements are scattered without clear grouping.
+            C.	Connection – There is no visual link between the chart and the map, making the relationship unclear.
+      3. Misleading the Audience
+            A.	The data presentation is distorted and unfair since countries with different populations are treated equally.
+            B.	The Lack of context in the map confuses the audience on what is being shown.
+            C.	There is no data source included, this reduces credibility and makes verification impossible.
+            D.	The map is redundant without additional information.
+            E.	The overall design choices mislead rather than clarify.

       write here